 If your water heater is 15-20 years old or older AND malfunctioning, you should definitely consult a professional about getting a replacement water heater installed.

 If you’re experiencing any issues with your hot water heater and don’t know where to turn, contact us at Valley City Mechanical.
-We offer a range of water heater services in the Wyoming, MI area (including water heater repair and replacement), have a team you can trust, and are ready to help!
+We offer a range of water heater services in the Byron Center, MI area (including water heater repair and replacement), have a team you can trust, and are ready to help!
 Call us today or request services on our website to consult with a professional.